 Like I said, I’m a lover of my paper planner, but I only vaguely use that as a calendar (you can learn more about how I use my paper planner).

 One of my BIGGEST triumphs is using ebooks more.
 We use a program called Scribd — it’s a great alternative to Audible (which is advertised EVERYWHERE, and SO EXPENSIVE!!!).
 Learn why I love Scribd as a mom.
+Plus, I can get you a 60-day free trial to find-out if the books you want to read are on there!

 Either way, buying movies online (vs keeping the DVD case at our house), using ebooks — all of that saves a TON of room.
 Even if it’s not paper, I LOVE IT!!!! 🙂